Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

 1. First ordered list item
 2. Another item
 3. Unordered sub-list.
-4. Actual numbers don't matter, just that it's a number
+4. Actual numbers don’t matter, just that it’s a number
 5. Ordered sub-list
 6. And another item.

     You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+Notice the blank line above, and the leading spaces (at least one, but we’ll use three here to also align the raw Markdown).

     To have a line break without a paragraph, you will need to use two trailing spaces.
     Note that this line is separate, but within the same paragraph.